 All that to say, if you're considering installing geothermal in your home, NOW is the best time to do so.
 The technology is already a fantastic addition to your home, but you certainly don't want to miss out on getting a significant portion of the system's install cost back in your pocket!

 What other incentives are available to me for geothermal?

 The tax credit is not the only incentive available, as there are other credits and even rebates available in many different areas.
 They can even vary by the homeowner's utility!

 For example, in New York, the Clean Heat Program is managed and administered by the homeowner's utility, and are calculated as a monetary rebate based on the installed heat pump's total heating capacity in BTUH (British Thermal Units per Hour).
 Depending on the size of your geothermal heat pump and the utility that fuels your home, it's not uncommon for homeowners with an average-sized home to see rebate amounts of $10,000!

 In South Carolina, the homeowner can receive an additional tax credit, on top of the 26% Federal program, that can amount to an additional $3,500 of the system cost as a credit to your income tax.

-These incentives are always changing, and new ones pop up every day!
+These incentives are constantly changing, and new ones seemingly pop up every day.
 Do your research and talk to a qualified professional, and you'll be on the road to savings and comfort in no time!